arachnidly/Lumina/README.md

 ## Acknowledgments

-Before I publicly archive this repository, I must express my sincerest gratitude to Prof. Nitin Sir for his lectures, Thejesh Sir for his screencasts, the course instructor Adarsh Sir for his live sessions dealing with specific concepts and implementations and also for answering every single question in the project group, and my level2 viva examiner Sir, who was extremely kind and patient and extemely professional.
+I must express my sincerest gratitude to Prof. Nitin Sir for his lectures, Thejesh Sir for his screencasts, the course instructor Adarsh Sir for his live sessions dealing with specific concepts and implementations and also for answering every single question in the project group, and my level2 viva examiner Sir, who was extremely kind and patient and incredibly professional.